-- Ulcers in the mouth (cause by the upper respiratory infection)
+- Ulcers in the mouth (caused by the upper respiratory infection)

-Home remedies for cats with colds are a natural and safe alternative to harsh and often toxic medications.
-The following home remedies can be implemented as soon as you have received a diagnosis for a cold in your cat.
-It is easiest to begin treating the cold as soon as you can for a faster recovery time and to prevent spreading the cold to other cats.
+These home remedies for cats with colds are a natural and safe alternative to harsh and often toxic medications.
+The following home treatments can be implemented as soon as you have received the cold diagnosis.
+It is for the best to begin treating the cold as soon as you can to speed up the recovery time and to prevent spreading the cold to other cats in the household.

 1. Place Your Cat in a Steamy Room

-There’s nothing that can help clear the congestion of your cat’s nasal and respiratory airways than a good, long steam.
-Breathing in the warm steam can help your cat project any drainage that is blocking their nose and/or throat.
-In addition, the steam will help warm them up which will help to relax and calm your cat.
+There’s nothing better to your cat’s nasal and respiratory congestion than good, long steam.
+Breathing in the warm steam will help Fluffy expel any drainage that is blocking her nose/throat.
+In addition to this, the steam will warm her up and make her feel relaxed and calm.

 - Hot Shower or bath

-- Turn on your shower or bath to a hot temperature and leave on for several minutes to allow your bathroom to fill with steam.
+- Turn on the hot water in your shower and leave it on for several minutes to allow your bathroom to fill with steam.